dovecot/documentation/source/configuration_manual/sieve/extensions/vacation.rst

    This setting determines whether vacation messages are sent with the SMTP MAIL FROM envelope address set to the recipient address of the Sieve script owner.
-Normally this is set to <>, which is the default as recommended in the specification.
+Normally this is set to <>, which is the default in the specification.
 This is meant to prevent mail loops.
-However, there are situations for which a valid sender address is required and this setting can be used to accommodate for those.
+However, some mail servers block message with empty envelop sender (such as gmail), so it is recommended to set to `yes` instead.

 Invalid values for the settings above will make the Sieve interpreter log a warning and revert to the default values.